-- 1. Connect one end of the CNC cable to the power supply receptacle marked 'CNC'. - 2.
-Connect the other end of the cable to the CNC device. - 3.
-The CNC cable shield must be attached to ground.
+- 1. Connect one end of each cable to the power supply.
+Some cables shown are options and may not apply to your system. - 2.
+Connect the other end of the CNC cable to the CNC device.

+The CNC cable shield must be attached to ground at the CNC end.